GeorgeSG/ha-slack-user/README.md

 ## Setup

 The Slack User component is set up with Config Flow.
-After installing the integration, go to Configuration -> Integartions, click the + button at the bottom right, and search for "Slack User".
+After installing the integration, go to Configuration -> Integrations, click the + button at the bottom right, and search for "Slack User".

 The component requires a Slack Member ID (User ID), and API Token.